 For this I created a simple Package that includes 1 file copy step.
 I placed a copy of DFC.exe in my PDQ Deploy repository and set the deployment to “Push”.
 The target directory is C:\windows\system32.
 You could use C:\windows\SysWoW64, or any other directory that is in the target’s PATH.
 This will make things a little easier in a further step.

 NOTE: You’ll want to go into Deep Freeze and THAW the machines you are deploying this package to so that the copied file will actually be there upon subsequent reboots.

 Step 5.
 Create deployments wrapped around DFC

 In this example, we will use the Auto Deployment package 7-Zip which is available from the Package Library.
 If you don’t have access to the Package Library due to your license level, or simply wish to do this with another package, the process is the same, so just follow along modifying the package(s) that you care about.
 The only slight difference you will see is that with Auto Deployments things go into the Pre and Post Deployment steps, so it looks different from a normal package, but is functionally identical.

-You can download an XML of this example deployment by clicking here.
 Here’s a rundown of what’s included in the pre and post deployment steps:

-Command Step containing:
+Pre-Deployment Command Step containing:

 Add a Reboot Step.
 This allows the PDQRunner service to control the next package steps, and the machine will be thawed to the DFC command you ran in Step 1.

-Command Step containing:
+Post-Deployment Command Step containing:

 Add another Reboot Step which will cause the machine to be Frozen after the step completes, and the deployment will show as successful.